ooaklee/ghatd/external/billingmanager/README.md

 # Billing Manager

 The recommended billing functionality comes in three independent, composable packages: `paymentprovider`, `billing`, and `billingmanager`.
 For most application features, use the high-level `billingmanager` package.
-It handles authenticated checkout orchestration, webhook processing, access management, billing event tracking, and read-only pricing catalogue endpoints with integrated audit logging.
+It handles authenticated checkout and hosted customer-portal orchestration, webhook processing, access management, billing event tracking, and read-only pricing catalogue endpoints with integrated audit logging.

 The billing manager can also expose the pricer package's read-only pricing endpoints through `WithPricerService()`, making plans and features available to frontend and client applications at `/api/v1/bms/pricing/plans`, `/api/v1/bms/pricing/plans/{slug}`, and `/api/v1/bms/pricing/features`.